 Functional Expenses - The costs of providing program and other activities have been summarized on a functional basis in the statements of activities.
 Accordingly, certain costs have been allocated among program services and supporting services benefited.
 Such allocations are determined by management on an equitable basis.

 The expenses that are allocated include the following:

-Expense Salaries and benefits
+Expense Method of Allocation Salaries and benefits Time and effort